Disfruta tu viaje, sin bajar la guardia. Estamos en Semáforo Verde; Adelante

 You’ll find clear turquoise waters and a place on the warm sand to relax and enjoy the natural surroundings.

 This is one of the most famous and popular beaches in Puerto Vallarta.
 Located in the Olas Altas or Romantic Zone area, very close to downtown, it’s an easy walk from the Malecon, where you can find the renovated iconic pier with an outstanding view to the Pacific Ocean.

-Conchas Chinas is located 10 minutes by car from downtown and is well known as one of the most romantic beaches around, is a top wedding destination in Puerto Vallarta.
+Conchas Chinas is located 10 minutes by car from downtown and is well known as one of the most romantic beaches around, it's a top wedding location in Puerto Vallarta.

 It offers pristine natural pools made by towering rock formations, turquoise waters and soft white sand.
 If you’re looking for a great beach to find a place and enjoy the moment, this is it.

-Las Caletas is a magical private beach, specially designed for full relaxation, famous movie director John Houston used this place as a home back in the day.
+Las Caletas is a magical private beach, specially designed for full relaxation.
+Famous movie director John Huston used this place as a home back in the day.

 Vallarta Adventure Tours hosts the access to this beach; tours begin at 9:00 am until 4:00 pm.

 You get there only by a 1-hour boat ride.
 Once you’re there, be ready to jump into the water and scuba dive, snorkel, or paddleboard.
 Drinks and meals are included in the tour.
-This can be an excellent family trip or there’s an adult private section with hammocks by the sea and a spa at the top of a cliff.
+Children are sure to have lots of fun in the shallow waters, and for the adults, there is a private section with hammocks by the sea and a spa at the top of a cliff.